jassol/AsyncAlgos2004Cohort/Wednesday.md

 # Palindrome Linked List

 ## Prompt
 Write a function that determines if a singly linked list is a palindrome (the same backwards as forwards).
+Your function should not alter the linked list itself.

 As a refresher, a node in a singly linked list will be an object with a `value` key, and a `next` key that points to the next node (or null).